Blurb: Once again, it's my chance to speak out about the Meaning

 who were deaf, learning disabled, had attention or behavior

-problems and for those with serious developmental disabilities.
+problems and for those with severe developmental disabilities.

-I saw them.
-I also volunteered to help in some of those
+saw them.
+I also volunteered to help in some of those special

 understood about his vision loss until I began to experience the

-and vision.
+vision.
 I felt like the world was over.
-It was very hard
+It was very hard to deal

 For years, my biggest fear was of becoming totally deaf and

 blind.
 I'd think of Helen Keller in "The Miracle Working."
 She